Early Years Positive Handling

 Blending all of the options: for the best fit of critical information for the right teams…

-Depending on where the risks have been identified, schools will blend all of the above to get the right level of training across all of their staff team.
+Depending on where the risks have been identified, schools will blend all of the options to get the right level of training across all of their staff team.
 Just get in touch to start a discussion about how we can best meet your needs and your budget.

 Popular: A 90-minute information briefing in the AM for your whole-school, followed by specialist training in both decision-making AND physical skills over the rest of the training day for a “behaviour management team” hand-picked by your SLT.